 Throughout the process, a series of community outreach meetings and neighborhood workshops was held in order to allow the residents and interested persons the opportunity to voice their opinions.
-Beginning with the Community-wide Project Kick-off through the Neighborhood Workshops, and extending through the Planning Commission meetings and public workshops, over 50 community meetings were held.
-In addition, the City hosted an Online Survey in an effort to allow for the public process to be truly public and receive comments from those unable to attend the neighborhood workshops or the Planning Commission workshops.
+Beginning with the community-wide project kick-off through the neighborhood workshops, and extending through the Planning Commission meetings and public workshops, over 50 community meetings were held.
+In addition, the City hosted an online survey in an effort to allow for the public process to be truly public and receive comments from those unable to attend the neighborhood workshops.